ams-hackers/gbforth/docs/memory.md

 being accessed during compile-time or run-time.

 ## Compile-time
-During **compile-time**, you'll reference **ROM** by default.
+During **compile-time**, you'll reference **RAM** by default.
+You're able to select the affected data space using `ROM` and `RAM` for some words.

 This is the only time where the ROM is writable (since gbforth is generating the program), and generally speaking, this is where you want to store most of your data.

-For certain words, you're able to freely select the affected data space using the words `ROM` and `RAM`.

 | Word | Memory |
 | ---- | ------ |